jay-weeks/jay-weeks.github.io/_pages/source_matters.md

 permalink: /projects/source_matters/
 author_profile: true
 toc: true

+## Implications for Innovation

+# It is true that today when liquid phosphorus fertilizer is applied, it is in the form of APP which is approximately 50/50 orthophosphate/polyphosphate.
 ---

 <h1 align="center"> Source and formulation matter: <br> New insights into phosphorus fertilizer fate and transport in <br> mildly calcareous soils </h1>